UT San Antonio

 Orientation Checklist

 Computer/Device Checks.
 Laptop Student Bundles.
 You are required to have your devices checked by the Information Mgmt.
 Services (IMS) team.
 Bring all your devices to campus and ensure they are compatible with HSCwave.
-Device check locations include: ALTC 106, Dental building 4.421T, or Nursing SL262.
+Device checks can be done at the Resource Fair on 7/22/26 orientation or in ALTC 106 during business hours.

 Student Services New Student Orientation (SSNSO).
-You will be automatically enrolled in the course "Student Orientation" via your Canvas Dashboard, on or before July 15.
+Deadline Aug 14, 2026.
+You will be automatically enrolled in the course "Student Orientation" via your Canvas Dashboard, on or before July 17.
 This course is mandatory for all incoming students.
 Please review the modules and complete the module quizzes.
 Failure to complete the course by the deadline, will result in a registration hold on your record.
 Questions regarding SSNSO course, please contact the Office of Student Life at studentlife@uthscsa.edu.

 Clinical Skills Equipment

-Littmann Cardiology IV Stethoscope (or equivalent) is required.
-Optional tools are listed below.
-You can obtain these tools from various vendors; The Medical Store has traditionally provided a discounted equipment package for our students.
-Click here for order form and Medical Store flyer.
+• Littmann Cardiology IV Stethoscope (or equivalent) Optional tools are listed below.
+You can obtain these tools from various vendors.

 Optional: